What is Telematics? A Complete Guide

 Before discussing telematics' purpose, let’s take a step back.
 Did you know that studies show wireless systems in the fleet industry will grow by around 39% in 2024?

-The field itself is growing, and this is due to its benefits.
 We have seen the benefits.
 Let’s check out the primary purpose of using telematics in construction.

 Asset Tracking